wez/wezterm/docs/config/lua/config/visual_bell.md

 * `EaseInOut` - The fade starts slowly, speeds up, and then slows down towards the end.
 * `EaseOut` - The fade starts abruptly, and then progressively slows down towards the end.
 * `{CubicBezier={0.0, 0.0, 0.58, 1.0}}` - an arbitrary cubic bezier with the specified parameters.
 * `Constant` - Evaluates as 0 regardless of time.
-Useful to implement a step transition at the end of the duration. (*Since: nightly builds only*)
+Useful to implement a step transition at the end of the duration. (*Since: 20220408-101518-b908e2dd*)

 The following configuration enables a low intensity visual bell that takes a total of 300ms to "flash" the screen: